Maguire three off lead in second women's major of year

 Ireland's Leona Maguire is three shots off the lead after the opening round of the Women's PGA Championship, the second women's major of 2023.

-Solheim Cup player Maguire, 28, finished the morning wave with a share of the lead on two-under 69 before she was passed by the afternoon starters.
+The Solheim Cup player, 28, finished the morning wave with a share of the lead on two-under 69 before she was passed by the afternoon starters.

-World number 193 Lee-Anne Pace of South Africa is the surprise leader after the opening day at Baltusrol in New Jersey.
+World number 193 Lee-Anne Pace of South Africa is the surprise leader after the opening round at Baltusrol, New Jersey.

 The 42-year-old closed with four birdies in her final eight holes.